Counseling Degrees & Licenses in Delaware

 Currently, there are no state certification or licensing requirements for applied behavior analysts in Delaware.

-Those providing ABA therapy in Delaware and want to bill insurance will need to maintain a national BCBA certification and meet those continuing education standards.
+Those providing ABA therapy in Delaware and who want to bill insurance will need to maintain a national BCBA certification and meet those continuing education standards.

 Marriage and Family Therapy Licenses in Delaware